28 Healthy Meals on a Budget (Cheap and Healthy Recipes by Season)

 And I won’t get started on budgeting in general, or I’ll be getting on my soapbox again.
 Skipping a $5 Starbucks drink can buy one pound of organic ground beef, or enough vegetables which you can use to make a meal to feed at least 5 people.
 That’s all I’m going to say.
 Cheap, easy, healthy meals on a budget isn’t impossible, it’s absolutely plausible!

-Don’t be afraid to experiment with foods you’ve never had before, for example, possibly zucchini blossoms (which are often free from your own garden, or those of friends), leeks or dandelion?
+Make soup to add to your menu.
+Soups and broths are usually innately healthy and nutritious if made at home.
+I have lots of soup recipes you can enjoy along with a another dish for a full meal.
+Don’t be afraid to experiment with foods you’ve never had before, for example, zucchini blossoms (which are often free from your own garden, or those of friends), leeks or dandelion.

 Healthy Meals on a Budget for Spring